ShubH9604/Food-Calorie-Recognition/README.md

-Here's a detailed README template for the food calorie recognition project using Streamlit:

----

 # Food Calorie Recognition Project

 This project focuses on building a food calorie recognition system using deep learning techniques.
 The system can classify food items into categories such as fruits and vegetables, predict the specific type of food, and retrieve calorie information through web scraping.
 The project is implemented using Python and Streamlit for the web interface.